sergipastor/smart-contract-lottery-cyfrin/README.md

 # Smart Contract Lottery

 This project is a decentralized lottery/raffle application implemented using Solidity and Foundry.
-This project was developed following the Cyfrin Updraft online course.
+Developed following the Cyfrin Updraft online course.
 Cyfrin repo: https://github.com/Cyfrin/foundry-smart-contract-lottery-cu

 ## How It Works